Leo3418/leo3418.github.io/README.md

 [GitHub Actions
 workflow](https://github.com/Leo3418/leo3418.github.io/actions).

-Because the GitHub Pages site for a user must be published from the `master` branch, and we don't want to publish the source files for the site, the source files are stored in a dedicated branch named `jekyll`.
-The workflow for automated builds and deployment will pull the source files from the `jekyll` branch and upload the static files to the `master` branch.
+To separate the source files and generated static files for the site, these two sets of files are placed under different branches of this repository.
+The source files are stored in the `jekyll` branch.
+The workflow for automated builds and deployment will pull the source files from the `jekyll` branch and upload the static files to the `gh-pages` branch.

 ## Directory Structure of Source Files